FendlerConsulting/ninja-quartz/README.md

 ```

-- Install the NinjaQuartzModule in your Ninja application's conf.Modules class:
+- Install an instance of the `NinjaQuartzModule` in your Ninja application's `conf.Modules class`:

 ```java